 There are also other publications which may provide information or destinations and the national graduate labour market:

-- What Do Graduates Do?
-(PDF: 5.49MB) is a large document, providing a summary of national destination data across 28 different subject areas, based on the 2013/14 DLHE data
+- What do graduates do? is a large document, providing a summary of national destination data across 29 different subject areas, based on the 2015/16 DLHE data

 - What do researchers do?
 (Vitae) provides national data on the trends and first destinations of UK doctoral graduates working in all sectors.